freenandes/topo-da-mente/content/note/connected-home-switches.md

 ## Devices

-- [Home Assistant Green](home-assistant-green.md), costs about 115 EUR.
+- **Hub** — [Home Assistant Green](home-assistant-green.md), costs about 115 EUR.
 Using it to host my Home Assistant.
-- [SkyConnect](skyconnect.md), costs about 42 EUR.
+- **Coordinator** — [SkyConnect](skyconnect.md), costs about 42 EUR.
 The coordinator I will use to interface the Zigbee mesh with the Green device.
-- Remote light control options, for the ceiling LED spotlights, are:
+- **Remote light control** — For the ceiling LED spotlights.
+Options are:
   - [Ikea Styrbar](styrbar.md), costs about 10 EUR.
   - [Philips Hue Dimmer Switch](hue-dimmer-switch.md), costs about 20 EUR.